Dee-24r/Dee-24r/README.md

 - Interactive website + novel + games - https://github.com/Dee-24r/Sleepy_sleepover
 - Vibe coded hardware because that was what was expected :( https://github.com/Dee-24r/seb-hack

 I'd love to hear from you!
-Please feel free to chat!
+Feel free to chat!